Responsive Web Design - The Viewport

 The viewport is the user's visible area of a web page.

-The viewport varies with the device, and will be smaller on a mobile phone than on a computer screen.
+The viewport varies with the device (will be a lot smaller on a mobile phone than on a computer screen).

 <meta name="viewport" content="width=device-width, initial-scale=1.0">